Chapter 3 Using R Markdown

 • tufte_handout for a PDF handout in the style of Edward Tufte.
 Check it out.

-• ioslides_presentation, revealjs::revealjs_presentation, and powerpoint_presentation are all options to create slideshow presentations.
-I personally use revealjs for my own work.
-It has the steepest learning curve of the bunch, but once setup, you can make incredibly slick slides with ease.
+• ioslides_presentation, revealjs::revealjs_presentation, and powerpoint_presentation are all options to create slideshow presentations. revealjs has the steepest learning curve of the bunch, but once set up, you can make incredibly slick slides with ease.

 • Note: like word_document, powerpoint_presentation’s outputs are stylistically simple.
 You’ll definitely need to pretty them up manually in Powerpoint.